 (Image source: Trip Planner)

 Paoan Temple was built by Chinese immigrants in 1760, and after 25 years of construction, it was complete in 1805.
 It was dedicated to the emperor-deity Paosheng, god of medicine and healing.
-The temple is know for its intricate woodwork and and spectular wooden dragons—these alone are picture-worthy, but don’t spend all your time outside.
+The temple is known for its intricate woodwork and spectular wooden dragons—these alone are picture-worthy but don’t spend all your time outside.

 Head inside the Paoan Temple bell tower, where you’ll see a shrine dedicated to the goddess of birth.
 This is probably why the temple is extremely popular among the local pregnant women, who come here to pray for health and wellness.